Writer, Choreographer, Game Developer

 Games

 I took time out to refine my skills and fell into a job working on the Burnout racing games at Criterion Games.
-I started as an engineer and after a couple of months was promoted to lead engineer.
+I started as an engineer and after a couple of months they promoted me to lead engineer.
 I left Criterion in late 2005 after the development of Burnout Revenge and set out on my own again, this time developing web games for various clients.
 I would help to develop the game ideas and then write all the front-end and back-end code for the games.

 On my own again

-I enjoyed working with the team at Stick Sports but by the end of 2014 I was itching to do more of my own work so in January 2015 I left and set up on my own yet again to develop my own games and to provide consulting and development work to other game developers.
+I enjoyed working with the team at Stick Sports but by the end of 2014 I was itching to do more of my own work, so in January 2015 I left and set up on my own yet again to develop my own games and to provide consulting and development work to other game developers.

-I released my first game, Freak Factory, in mid 2015.
+I released my first game, Freak Factory, in mid-2015.

-Writing
+Novel Writing